Ontario Lung Association

 About Ontario Lung Association:

 Founded in 1945, Ontario Lung Association (OLA) is a provincial branch of the Canadian Lung Association.
+The charity also goes by The Lung Association – Ontario.
 Its mission is to be the recognized leader, voice and primary resource in lung health to enable all people to breathe with ease.

 OLA has four major programs – support, education, advocacy and research.
 These programs focus on four issues in lung health: asthma care and prevention, air quality, chronic obstructive pulmonary disease (COPD), and smoking prevention.
 Asthma is a chronic lung disease that causes airways to swell, fill with mucus, and spasm, which impairs breathing.
 People with COPD live with both chronic bronchitis and emphysema – people with bronchitis have swollen and mucus-filled airways, while people with emphysema have damaged air sacs where gas exchange should take place.
 Smoking is the primary cause of both diseases.
 Smoking is also the main cause of lung cancer, which is the leading cause of cancer death for both men and women.
 OLA estimates that by 2041, more than 3.6 million people in Ontario will live with asthma, COPD or lung cancer, and the estimated economic costs of these diseases will reach $441 billion.